 There appears to be some genetic influence on how joints wear, but for the most part, knees and hips find themselves in need of replacement due to simple wear and tear.
-Eric Smith, MD, Director of Tufts Medical Center’s Total Joint Replacement Program, says that physical activity over many years causes a joint’s cartilage to wear down, like tires on a car.
+A member of the Tufts Medical Center’s Total Joint Replacement Program, says that physical activity over many years causes a joint’s cartilage to wear down, like tires on a car.
 Once you’ve worn through the cartilage, you get to the bone.
-“And that’s when things can get extraordinarily painful,” Smith says.
 It can also set off a chain reaction, with the body producing a fluid that causes inflammation and swelling, which reduces motion and sets off even more pain.

 If my knee is fine, why does it hurt so much?

 Believe it or not, there are times when someone will come in and say that their hip or knee hurts, and it’s actually their back that’s the problem.
 They could have a pinched nerve in their back and it’s radiating pain elsewhere.
 Similarly, a patient’s knee pain can sometimes really be a problem with their hip.
 There are times when it can be hard to convince a person where their actual problem is.
 I have had people come in with knee pain, and I’ve explained that the knee is fine, that I have X-rays showing a worn-out hip.
 But when I move their hip, it hurts in their knee.
 It can be challenging to convince them that a hip injection or a hip replacement is going to solve their knee pain.